 In general, Foreign Language Code is provided in the form of object code-(compiled for the actual platform) or source code.
 The capability to include Foreign Language Code in object-code form shall be supported by all simulators as specified here.
-The capability to include Foreign Language Code in source code form is optional, but shall follow the guidelines in this annex if it is supported by a simulator.
-The inclusion of object and source code needs to be orthogonal and not depend on each other.
-Any interferences between both inclusion capabilities shall be avoided.
+Overview